 What is a ground blind and a tree stand?

 A tree stand is a platform that is mounted on a tree and is supported by the ground so that the hunter can stay elevated and see the animals on the ground.
 The hunter is usually 15 to 18 feet up and will not able to sense the hunter’s presence and the hunter has better visibility through the leaves and bushes.

 There are several types of tree stands that can be used depending on the type of hunt.
 There are climbing stands, hanging stands and ladder stands that can be used in a mobile position or in a stationary setting.

-A ground blind is a device that hunters use to cover themselves and make them less likely to be seen by animals.
-These devices are used in different situations and vary is construction.
-Some blinds are simple and others are complex.
-These blinds are now designed to be completely undetected by the game.
+A ground blind is used to hide hunters from animals.
+They are used in different situations and vary in construction.
+While some blinds are simple, others can be complex.
+The more complicated blinds are designed so you can be completely undetected by the game.

 There are duck blinds that can be used in the grain field.
 There are ground blinds that look like sinking holes which are also considered illegal.
 Ground covers for deer is illegal in certain states.

 Which is better?
 Ground blinds or tree stands?

 The advantage of one over the other takes a lot of weighing and assessing because both ground blinds and tree stands are good for hunting.
 Both tools have their strengths and weaknesses in terms of concealment and visibility of the game.